diggydude/bolthole-bbs/README.md

 The installer will create a configuration file, `conf/config.conf`.
 Delete `conf/install.php` or move it outside of your document root after you run it.
 As `conf/config.conf` will contain your database login credentials, it's highly recommended that you move it outside of your document root also, and edit `conf/init_http.php` to reflect its new location.

-If you're running a Windows server and want to enable inline ANSI art in profiles and blog posts, you'll need to download ansifilter and set its path in the installer.
+If you want to enable inline ANSI art in profiles and blog posts, you'll need to download ANSIFilter and set its path in the installer.
+A Windows binary and packages for select Linux distros are available.
+No Debian package yet, but I'll tackle that once I gain access to a Debian box.

 http://www.andre-simon.de/doku/ansifilter/en/ansifilter.php

-This feature isn't available for Linux yet.

 **Features:**